Paul Pogba: Manchester United midfielder could stay with Ralf Rangnick as boss - Paper Talk

 Paul Pogba is open to staying at Manchester United - if Ralf Rangnick remains as boss.

-Liverpool will send representatives to Argentina this weekend to secure a £50 million move for Porto's Luis Diaz.
+Liverpool will send representatives to Argentina this weekend to secure a £50m move for Porto's Luis Diaz.

 Aston Villa star Matty Cash is in talks with Atletico Madrid over a permanent transfer this summer.